 Enacted under the 2017 Tax Cuts and Jobs Act, GILTI was meant to target income earned from intangible assets, such as patents or other intellectual property, held in jurisdictions with low tax rates.
 Foreign income that falls under the provision is immediately pulled into the U.S. for taxation and receives a deduction of 50%,

-Nearly 140 jurisdictions last October on Pillar Two, which would allow countries to apply top-up taxes to make up the difference if members of a corporate group land at effective tax rates below a 15% threshold.
+Nearly 140 jurisdictions last October agreed in principle on Pillar Two, which would allow countries to apply top-up taxes to make up the difference if members of a corporate group land at effective tax rates below a 15% threshold.

 By the time these 140 other countries signed on to the overhaul, the global regime differed from GILTI in two main ways: